Stellar Bars in Isolated Gas-Rich Spiral Galaxies Do Not Slow Down: Bar Decomposition

 Computing the length of the bar and the torque on the bar by different components requires us to decompose the disk into a component which is trapped by the bar and a component which is untrapped.
 In order to do this, we follow closely the technique developed in \citet{2016MNRAS.463.1952P}.
 We analyzed the orbit of each star particle (meaning initial disk, bulge, and newly formed stars) by extracting the $x$-$y$ positions of the apoapse of each in a frame corotating with the bar, where apoapses are defined as local maxima in $r$.
 For each apoapse, we searched for the $19$ closest apoapses in time and applied a $k$-means clustering algorithm on this set of $20$ points with $k=2$.
 We then computed for each of the two clusters the average angle from the bar $\left<\Delta \phi\right>_{0,1}$, the standard deviation in $R$ of the points ${\sigma_R}_{0,1}$, and the average radius of the cluster $\left<R\right>_{0,1}$.
 At each apoapse, a particle was considered to be in the bar if it met the following criteria:

 These criterion are slightly different and simplified from the ones used in \citet{2016MNRAS.463.1952P}, but we found them to empirically work well at decomposing the disk into a bar and disk component.
 In Fig.~\ref{fig:decomp}, we show an example of this decomposition.
-The \textit{left} panel shows a surface density projection of the stellar disk and bulge (including newly formed stars) from the SMUGGLE model after $1\,\text{Gyr}$ of evolution in a frame such that the bar is aligned with the $x$-axis.
+The \textit{left} panel shows a surface density projection of the stellar disk and bulge (including newly formed stars) from the \SMUGGLE{} model after $1\,\text{Gyr}$ of evolution in a frame such that the bar is aligned with the $x$-axis.
 The \textit{middle} panel shows a projection of the subset of stars that are identified as being trapped in the bar and the \textit{right} panel shows a projection of the stars that are not identified as being trapped.
 The fact that the \textit{right} panel is roughly axisymmetric indicates the bar decomposition is performing adequately.

 We computed the second Fourier component $A_2$ for all particles classified as barred and unbarred.
 We found that $76\%$ of the total $m=2$ Fourier component is in the particles classified as barred (i.e., $A_{2,\textrm{bar}}/A_{2,\textrm{tot}}\sim0.76$).
-This indicates good but not perfect classification.
-Some of this is probably coming from the $m=4$ component being classified as unbarred, given that the unbarred component has a somewhat boxy shape.
+Some of this is probably coming from the $m=4$ component (e.g., boxy orbits) being classified as unbarred, or the presence of weak spiral arms.
+See also \citet{2021MNRAS.500..838P} for more details on the orbit family breakdown.